-The impact that a sudden death has on your family can be immense.
-In many cases, families are left with major hospital bills for life-saving efforts that were performed before their loved one passed away.
-Additionally, losing a member of your household may leave you without your main source of income or without access to vital, expensive services like cleaning, childcare, home repairs, and more.
-Altogether, these economic damages can leave families worried about how they’ll be able to afford funeral and burial costs or even pay their bills.
+The impact that sudden death has on your family can be immense.
+Many families are left with major hospital bills for life-saving efforts performed before their loved one passes away.
+Also, losing a household member may leave you without your primary source of income or access to vital, expensive services like cleaning, childcare, home repairs, and more.
+Altogether, these economic damages can leave families worried about how they'll be able to afford funeral and burial costs or even pay their bills.

 All of the damages described above can be recovered through wrongful death claims.
 Because things like lost income, medical bills, and funeral expenses come with an easily defined price, they are considered economic damages, one of the two main types of compensation available through wrongful death claims.

-The other main type of compensation that dependents and/or families are able to claim are non-economic damages.
-While it isn’t possible to truly replace the presence of a person in your life, non-economic damages attempt to provide families with payments for their personal suffering.
-Often, non-economic damages in wrongful death cases include things like payments for loss of spousal companionship, loss of parental guidance, and other losses related to your quality of life.Dealing with Grief After a Fatal Accident
+The other primary type of compensation that dependents and/or families can claim is non-economic damages.
+While it isn't possible to truly replace the presence of a person in your life, non-economic damages attempt to provide families with payments for their personal suffering.
+Often, non-economic damages in wrongful death cases include payments for loss of spousal companionship, loss of parental guidance, and other losses related to your quality of life.Dealing with Grief After a Fatal Accident

-Losing a loved one is never easy, but losing them without any warning can be even harder.
-While coping with grief after a fatal accident can very painful, there are many people who have done it before and numerous resources for those grieving families.
+Losing a loved one is never easy, but losing them without warning can be even more challenging.
+While coping with grief after a fatal accident can be very painful, many people have done it before, and numerous resources for those grieving families.
 To learn more about how grief relates to auto accidents, read this informative article.
 For a simple overview of the stages of grief, take a minute to watch the following YouTube video:When Should I Contact an Attorney?